NuFlare shares jump on news Applied Materials to buy Tokyo Electron

 “Only those companies that have a dominant share in niche markets can retain pricing power in a market where there are only three major buyers,” said Yasuo Sakuma, portfolio manager Bayview Asset Management.

-The deal between Applied Materials Inc (AMAT.O) and Tokyo Electron Ltd (8035.T) will combine the world’s No.1 and No.3 makers of chip-making equipment.
+The deal between Applied Materials Inc and Tokyo Electron Ltd will combine the world’s No.1 and No.3 makers of chip-making equipment.

 Others ceded early gains as they are likely to face tough competition after the merger, analysts said.

-Hitachi Kokusai Electric Inc (6756.T) closed down 0.5 percent after gaining 1.9 percent at one point.
+Hitachi Kokusai Electric Inc closed down 0.5 percent after gaining 1.9 percent at one point.

-Tokyo Electron shares rose 13.2 percent, while the benchmark Nikkei .N225 index fell 0.8 percent on Wednesday.
+Tokyo Electron shares rose 13.2 percent, while the benchmark Nikkei index fell 0.8 percent on Wednesday.
+(Reporting by Tomo Uetake and Hideyuki Sano; Editing by Chris Gallagher)